-Travelling with a purpose: For some, it’s a 2021 resolution
+Travelling with a purpose: for some, it’s a 2021 resolution

 For sisters Isabella and Willow Poschman, both 15, of Aspen, Colorado, the hiatus has pushed Africa to the top of their agendas.
 At age 7, after seeing a documentary on African elephants being slaughtered for their ivory, the twins, with the help of their parents, founded the charity Kids Saving Elephants through which they have worked to raise awareness by writing letters to the presidents of China, Kenya and the United States, making educational presentations at school and fundraising with things like handmade stationery sales and lemonade stands (their biggest single day record was $1,300).

-Now, with their parents, they are planning to travel to Kenya, hopefully this summer, to visit the conservation organisations they support, including the David Sheldrick Wildlife Trust and Retiti Elephant Sanctuary.
+Now, with their parents, they are planning to travel to Kenya, hopefully this summer, to visit the conservation organizations they support, including the David Sheldrick Wildlife Trust and Retiti Elephant Sanctuary.

-John Shackleford stands on the American Veterans Memorial Pier in Brooklyn, Jan 17, 2021.
-Shackleford's next mission-driven trip is travelling cross-country by bus to distribute free bikes to people of colour.
-Karsten Moran/The New York Times
+“It’s important because, on the one hand, we know a lot, but we’re also so removed from that environment,” Isabella said.
+“And we don’t really know a lot about the people who are actually living there and their side of the story so that would be really helpful to go there and learn about.”

 “One of our big things is information and having people understand what the problem is, so I think it would help to document a trip there,” added Willow, who has been studying Swahili during the pandemic.